 - At the time of Afghan Refugees influx, the Diocese of Peshawar was the first one to respond to the situation through its medical teams, and the volunteers for relief operation.

 - The Diocesan Relief and Development has taken care of the Communities during heavy floods in the Province.

-- Internally Displaced People (IDPs), Movement from SWAT Areas and Wazeristan Areas During the Army Operation against Terrorism.
+- Internally Displaced People (IDPs), Movement from SWAT Areas and Waziristan Areas During the Army Operation against Terrorism.

-In addition to different humanitarian services, the Diocese feels proud to be the pioneer to introduce the following in Khyber Pakhtunkhawa (former the North West Frontier Province):
+In addition to different humanitarian services, the Diocese feels proud to be the pioneer to introduce the following in Khyber Pakhtunkhwa (formerly the North West Frontier Province):

 - Care and Rehabilitation for the Leprosy Patients

 - First School, Resource and Training Base for the Mentally challenged children.